brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

 <t3dashboard:permission-handling-of-widgets>`.

 .. note::
-   Only enabled widgets for a site is available.
+   Only activated widgets for a site are available.
 The widget titles are always English if more than one Matomo instance is configured.